 Once they’re cooked, you can remove them and start your filling process.

 Leave the oven on, turned to the highest setting.

 Cut each of your potatoes in half, lengthways.

 Then use a fork to scrape the fluffy potato into your cheese mixture so that you have empty potato skins to act as a boat for your filling.

-Mix all the potato and cheese together, well.
+Mix all the potato and cheese mixture together, well.